Sikkim – Land Of Mighty Kanchenjunga

-Located in the grounds of the palace of the former rulers, the Chogyals of Sikkim.
-Built-in traditionally Sikkimese style, it is capital’s most accessible monastery and has interesting murals and images of the Buddhist pantheon.
+Located on the grounds of the palace of the former rulers, the Chogyals of Sikkim.
+Built in traditionally Sikkimese style, it is the capital’s most accessible monastery and has interesting murals and images of the Buddhist pantheon.

 Shri Nalanda Institute for Higher Buddhist Studies

 Initiated by the late 16th Karmapa, the institute is housed in the adjoining building of the Rumtek Monastery.
 The Jamyang Khang Primary School meant for 5 years of primary monastic studies is also located here.

 White Hall, Close by the White Memorial Hall and just below Palace Ridge park is the more recent Flower Show Hall.
 In recent years this show has become quite popular and famous as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.